The next breakthrough in cancer treatment?

 Killing cancer cells

-The vesicles have a built-in ability to attach themselves to cancer cells, and to penetrate and kill them.
+The vesicles in the NK cells have a built-in ability to attach themselves to cancer cells, and to penetrate and kill them.

 “The killer torpedoes are good at getting into cancer tumors.
 They then use their weapons and skills to kill the cancer cells from the inside,” the doctoral research fellow added.